Lalit3009/Mediscan-frontend/README.md

 # Getting Started
-To run the frontend locally, follow these steps:
+After setting up the backend, to run the frontend locally, follow these steps:

 - Clone the repository: